marceloramires/DataScience/README.md

 # 2 - [Corruption Scandal Investigation - Word cloud](./CorruptionScandalAnalysis)

 Using published documents of testimonies and delations from a current brazilian political corruption investigation called [Lava Jato](https://en.wikipedia.org/wiki/Operation_Car_Wash).
-Generating a word cloud.
+Generating the set of most common words, which were used to create a word cloud.

 ![reposts](./CorruptionScandalAnalysis/DocImages/Wordcloud_firstRun.PNG)